bjarneo/kissh/README.md

 Make sure to add `.env_vars.sh` to your global `.gitignore` file to prevent accidentally committing it.

+## Documentation

+For a full list of available aliases and functions, see the [WIKI.md](WIKI.md) file.

 ## Customization

 Making `.kissh` your own is straightforward.
 Just add files to the appropriate directories.